Microtonality: Microtonality in electronic music

 Electronic music facilitates the use of any kind of microtonal tuning, and sidesteps the need to develop new notational systems.
 In 1954, Karlheinz Stockhausen built his electronic Studie II on an 81-step scale starting from 100 Hz with the interval of 51/25 between steps, and in Gesang der Jünglinge (1955–56) he used various scales, ranging from seven up to sixty equal divisions of the octave.
 In 1955, Ernst Krenek used 13 equal-tempered intervals per octave in his Whitsun oratorio, Spiritus intelligentiae, sanctus.

 In 1979–80 Easley Blackwood composed a set of Twelve Microtonal Etudes for Electronic Music Media, a cycle that explores all of the equal temperaments from 13 notes to the octave through 24 notes to the octave, including 15-ET and 19-ET.
 "The project," he wrote, "was to explore the tonal and modal behavior of all [of these] equal tunings..., devise a notation for each tuning, and write a composition in each tuning to illustrate good chord progressions and the practical application of the notation".

 In 1986, Wendy Carlos experimented with many microtonal systems including just intonation, using alternate tuning scales she invented for the album Beauty In the Beast.
 "This whole formal discovery came a few weeks after I had completed the album, Beauty in the Beast, which is wholly in new tunings and timbres".

 In 2016, electronic music composed with arbitrary microtonal scales was explored on the album Radionics Radio: An Album of Musical Radionic Thought Frequencies by British composer Daniel Wilson, who derived his compositions' tunings from frequency-runs submitted by users of a custom-built web application replicating radionics-based electronic soundmaking equipment used by Oxford's De La Warr Laboratories in the late 1940s, thereby supposedly embodying thoughts and concepts within the tunings.

-Finnish artist Aleksi Perälä (Rephlex) works exclusively in a microtonal system known as the Colundi sequence.
+Finnish artist Aleksi Perälä works exclusively in a microtonal system known as the Colundi sequence.

 Limitations of some synthesizers

-The General MIDI Specification does not directly support microtonal music, because each note-on and note-off message only represents one chromatic tone.
+The MIDI 1.0 specification does not directly support microtonal music, because each note-on and note-off message only represents one chromatic tone.
 However, microtonal scales can be emulated using pitch bending, such as in LilyPond's implementation.

 Although some synthesizers allow the creation of customized microtonal scales, this solution does not allow compositions to be transposed.
 For example, if each B note is raised one quarter tone, then the "raised 7th" would only affect a C major scale.